-Several new art museums are opening soon in Oslo, including MUNCH, one of the world's biggest museums dedicated to a single artist, Edvard Munch, on 22 October 2021, and the new National Museum, in June 2022.
+Several new art museums have opened in Oslo, including MUNCH, one of the world's biggest museums dedicated to a single artist, Edvard Munch, on 22 October 2021, and the new National Museum, which opened in June 2022.
 Oslo is rapidly becoming a world class art destination and THE place to go for sophisticated art lovers.

 Here are some of the most amazing art experiences in Oslo: